RonaldPolderman/CD2/README.md

 I had an issue with getting my gitactions working.
 Some workflow names where incorrect.
 Before I found the link above I didn't get the connection working with droplet to update the site.
 Fixing the names so the test did run.
 Creating the correct connection with github and adding the right secrets

-In the end i didn't struggle too much with this assignment.
-Had some help from Google and Chatgpt to solve some small issues.